-The geographical area affected by dam failure is potentially Significant.
+The geographical area affected by dam failure is potentially significant.
 According to the National Inventory of Dams (NID), there are a total of 1,647 dams throughout the counties of the Eastern Region.
-Thirty-one (31) of these dams are high hazard, and 73 are significant hazard dams, with the remainder being low hazard dams.
-100% of the high hazard dams in the Eastern Region have EAPs on file.
-High and significant hazard dams located in and adjacent to the region are also shown on the map below, as some of these dam facilities, if impacted, can impact the Eastern Region.
-In some cases, there is inundation mapping, limited to privately owned high hazard dams, based on data from the MT DNRC.
+Thirty-one (31) of these dams are high hazard, and 73 are significant hazard dams, with the remainder are low hazard dams.
+These dams are mapped in Figure 4-13 and described in detail in the jurisdictional annexes.
+All the high hazard dams in the Eastern Region have EAPs on file.
+In some cases, inundation mapping is available for analysis, but typically limited to privately owned high hazard dams, based on data from the MT DNRC.
 Additionally, there are limited inundation zones for dams owned by the Bureau of Indian Affairs (BIA), used with permission.
 Other federally owned dams are highlighted in yellow and do not have publicly available inundation mapping.
+It is important to note that a lack of mapped inundation areas prevents identifying assets likely to be affected by dam failure but does not indicate the absence of risk.